CosmWasm/docs-deprecated/docs/01-intro.md

 * [Testnets](/ecosystem/testnets/build-requirements) is a good first point if you are searching for a live network to test and hack your smart contracts on a stable and easy to use testing environment.
-Also, "**We have enough validators joined the testnets**", said no one ever 😉
+Also, "**We have enough validators joining the testnets**", said no one ever 😉

 * [Learn](/tutorials/simple-option/intro) will demonstrate developing smart contracts from zero to production